kolofordjango/kolo/python-package-changelog.md

 ## 1.1.1
 _2021-09-20_
-- Fix bug where Kolo would prematurely evaluate not-yet-evaluated Querysets
+- Fix bug where Kolo would prematurely evaluate not-yet-evaluated Querysets (credit to @vhtkrk for reporting this bug!)

 ## 1.1.0